-1. Introduction 1 2.
-Migration Policy Changes in the United States and Mexico 3 3.
-Impacts on people on the move and people accompanying migrants 9 1.
-End of CBP One: People with appointments detained at the border and thousands of people stran 2.
-"There is no asylum anymore": Denial of access to asylum at the border, including for Mexicans •• Increasing number and diversity of people stranded in Mexico, facing greater challenges Denial of protection in the United States and Mexico has forced people to consider other destinations, including their countries of origin Detentions in the interior of the United States and deportations to Mexico of third-country nation .
-13 nal: with minimal protections 4.
-Recommendations
+1. Introduction1 2.
+Migration Policy Changes in the United States and Mexico3 3.
+Impacts on people on the move and people accompanying migrants9 1.
+End of CBP One: people with appointments detained at the border and thousands of people stranded 2.
+"There is no asylum anymore": Denial of access to asylum at the border, including for Mexicans10 Increasing number and diversity of people stranded in Mexico, facing greater challenges 5.
+Detentions in the interior of the United States and deportations to Mexico of third-country nationals with minimal protections 14 6.
+U.S. foreign aid freeze and increasing desperation impacting migrant shelters in Mexico16 4.
+Recommendations17